-Use the Events tab to program camera events.
+Use the Events tab to configure camera events and analytics.

-Events are activated by programmed event sources that tell the device how to react when an event occurs.
+Events are activated by user-defined event sources that tell the device how to react when an event occurs.
 Event handlers are the actions that the device takes when an event occurs.
-For example, a system source can be programmed to send email to an operator if the system shuts-down and restarts.
+For example, a system source can be configured to send email to an operator if the system shuts-down and restarts.